 Collaborated to the economic strategy and implantation of international clinical trials, implicating up to 7 countries; for phase I to phase IV trials, secondary or primary to a clinical trial strategy/design.

-Through various complementary rigorous economic assesments, managed to influence a top 5 worldwide pharmaceutical to adapt an independent Canadian strategy (significant price reduction of the medication)
+Through various complementary rigorous economic assessments, managed to influence a top 5 worldwide pharmaceutical to adapt an independent Canadian pricing strategy (significant price reduction of the medication)

-100% of the projects that were submited were approved by the ethics committees (hospital/private)
+100% of the projects that were submitted were approved by the ethics committees (hospital/private)

 Collaborated to strategies and implementation of large multi-center trials; implicating more than 3000 patients and 500 physicians.